loteixeira/pandoc_resume/markdown/resume.md

 **Software Engineer at Sirlin Games (2017)**\
 Remote position.

-Mainly responsible for the UI and Steam integration of the fighting game Fantasy Strike using Unity3D and C#.
+Mainly responsible for the UI and Steam integration of the fighting game Fantasy Strike using Unity3D and C# with the Universal Fighting Engine.

 * Responsible for UI and screen navigation flow;
 * Developed the training mode of the game;